User Accounts for Researchers Working Abroad

 Also a member or a close collaborator of a Finnish research group who works abroad can apply for rights to use CSC's resouces if the requirements for international use are satisfied.

 The right for international use of a researcher working abroad is valid for a fixed period provided that the information given in the application form is valid and the grounds for international use are effective.
 The project manager (i.e., the principal investigator) is obliged to inform CSC on any changes in the international use and the information given in the application.
 The use rights will be checked regularly.
 CSC reserves the right to change this policy and limit the international use if necessary.

 The project manager (principal investigator) should send an application containing the following information to CSC (address firstname.lastname@example.org).
 CSC will notify the practical procedures after the application has been handled.
 A new CSC project may be opened for approved applications.

 - Project manager's (principal investigator's) name, position, organization, and e-mail address

 - Project title

-- Researcher's name, position, organization, mailing address, e-mail address, and nationality (who is working abroad)
+- Researcher's name, position, organization, e-mail address, and nationality (who is working abroad)

 - The status of the foreign research institution (university, government research institute, other - which?)